 All fields of the humanities, social sciences and natural sciences are included under this program.
 The candidate must either be majoring or conducting research in a related field.

-1) Be a citizen or permanent resident of the US, the UK, France, Germany or Canada (Others with equivalent status may apply if approved by the nominating authority in one of the above countries.)
+Be a citizen of the UK, France, Germany, Canada, Sweden, and the US(Others with equivalent status may apply if approved by the nominating authority in one of the above countries).

 - Be enrolled in a university graduate program.